11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move - to move files that begin withupper case alphabets 101-clean_emacs - to delete files ending with ~ 102-tree - to make directory welcome/to/school
+103-commas - to list all the files and directory in pwd seperating them all with commas and ending directory with a /